TurtleKitty/Vaquero/README.md

 ### Bugs

-Most of the interpreter was written by Felix Winkelmann and the Chicken Scheme team and they even don't know it.
+Most of the interpreter was written by Felix Winkelmann and the Chicken Scheme team, only they don't know it.
 The bootstrap interpreter snarfs a lot of functionality from Chicken, so implementation details sometimes leak through.

 The REPL is a bit fragile.
 It doesn't handle reader errors gracefully.